1976 Sabah Air GAF Nomad crash: Investigation results

 Australian GAF Nomad aircraft manufacturer decided to launch an investigation in order to prove that the crash was not due to a mechanical defect.
 The company sent its chief pilot, Stuart Pearce, and chief designer David Hooper, to investigate the crash.
 They were also accompanied by two Australian Department of Transport Officials.
-The Australian Department of Transport had previously issued the aircraft's certificate of fitness.
+The Australian Department of Transport had previously issued the aircraft's certificate of airworthiness.
 On 28 October 1976, 4.5 months after the tragedy, the investigations were over.
 The full investigation findings were not immediately made public.
 Deputy Communications Minister, Enche Mohd Ali bin M Sharif instead made a statement about the investigation findings:

 The findings of an investigating team did not reveal any technical errors or sabotage as being the causes of the air crash.
 What they have instead discovered is that the fault was due to human error.
 It was also revealed that the aircraft's storage space at the back of the aircraft, was loaded with goods above the maximum load.
 As a consequence this had resulted in the aircraft losing control when it attempted to land at the Kota Kinabalu Airport, thus resulting in the accident.